Ratchet & Clank: All 4 One: Plot

 After fighting Commander Spog at the N.E.S.T, they find out that only the Architect knows how to defeat Ephemeris and head over to Terawatt Forest, beyond Octonok Cay.
-They also find Dr Croid's first holo-diary.
+They also find Dr. Croid's first holo-diary.
 It shows the happier times on Magnus.
 While in Octonok Cay, they find Dr. Croid's next two holo-diaries.
-They show that Dr Nevo Binkelmiyer, Dr Croid's colleague betrayed him, ravaged his laboratory, took Mr Dinkles, Dr Croid's companion and stole the plans to a protomorphic energy extractor and that Dr. Croid sent a smaller version of Ephemeris to rescue his companion, Mr. Dinkles.
-When they reach Dr Croid's research station, they find Dr Croid's fourth holo-dairy.
+They show that Dr. Nevo Binkelmiyer, Dr. Croid's colleague betrayed him, ravaged his laboratory, took Mr. Dinkles, Dr. Croid's companion and stole the plans to a protomorphic energy extractor and that Dr. Croid sent a smaller version of Ephemeris to rescue his companion, Mr. Dinkles.
+When they reach Dr. Croid's research station, they find Dr. Croid's fourth holo-diary.
 It shows that Nevo seized control of Ephemeris and modified it into what it is now, and that Nevo is responsible for everything Ephemeris has done.
 When the team reaches the Hall of Paradoxology in Terawatt Forest, they find that Dr. Croid has moved his laboratory to the Phonica Moon, having expected Nevo to make an assassination attempt on him.
 When the team reaches Phonica Moon, they realize that Dr. Croid has seemingly gone insane.
 After accessing the lab's computers, Nefarious discovers that Ephemeris has a charging dock that recharges its power cells, the dock being stationed on the Vilerog Plateau just outside Uzo City.
 The team takes Dr. Croid's escape pod to the Vilerog Plateau, but on the way, Ephemeris attacks them and they crash land into the Polar Sea, unable to contact Cronk and Zephyr.
 When they discover a railway station, they find that it is broken.
 Qwark fakes dying, attempting to make amends with Nefarious.
-Just then, the plumber appears and fixes the railway platform so the heroes can travel to Uzo City.
+Just then, the Plumber appears and fixes the railway platform so the heroes can travel to Uzo City.